pirapira/verbose-code-reading/snarky.md

 * why are there Cvar.t and Cvar.cvar?
 * to_constant_and_terms might return the same variable multiple times
 * read Comparable.S
+* Parametrised Notions of Computation looks like fun.

 ### 2020-05-22